gi0v1/ML_Computer_Vision_on_Raspberry_Pi_detailed_guide/README.md

 - https://github.com/gpego/Python-serial-com
 <br/>
 ## DISCLAIMER
-I'm not by any mean an expert in this field therefore there might be some errors in the following instructions and I would like to apologize in advance.
+I'm definitely not an expert in this field therefore there might be some errors in the following instructions and I would like to apologize in advance.
 Anyway I'll write only after having had things working so following the guide you should be able to have something working.
 I'm not a native English speaker either so there may be some errors on that side too.

 IF YOU HAVE ANY SUGGESTIONS, THINK SOMETHING IS WRONG, ECC.
 PLEASE LET ME KNOW.
 <br/>